TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/datafactory-v2-metrics-alerts.md

 There are 2 ways to raise alerts for Azure Data Factory.

-1. Raise alerts within Data Factory <br>
+1. Raise alerts within Data Factory:

     1. This allows users to monitor activities within _one_ factory <br>
     1. You can set up the alerts from your Data Factory UI <br>
     1. Document: [Set Up Alerts](https://docs.microsoft.com/azure/data-factory/monitor-visually#alerts)

-1. Raise alerts through Azure Monitor <br>
+1. Raise alerts through Azure Monitor:

     1. This allows you to monitor activities across _multiple_ factories <br>
     1. You need to integrate with Azure Monitor to utilize the features <br>